pashmir/LearningForgeAPI/README.md

 I learned how to make tile entities in deferred registers.
 The tile entity type is created at runtime, so the tile entity constructor can call it even though there is no explicit declaration in the code.

 I learned a lot about data packs.
 Forge treats the data folder as the data folder of a datapack.
 After I read the docs it was not so clear where I should save this data folder.
 I found out it must go in the resources folder.

+I learned that minecraft classes might not implement all the methods I need for making custom content, and I need to check the interfaces forge add for more functionality.